https://www.alternetsoft.com/blog/code-parsing-explained

 Python and IronPython proprietary implementation

 For Python and IronPython, we’ve developed our own semantic analysis implementation.
-Unlike some parsers that focus on a partial scope, our approach builds a semantic model of the entire text displayed in the editor, including processed files.
+Unlike some parsers that focus on a partial scope, our approach builds a semantic model of the entire text displayed in the editor, including imported files.
 This comprehensive understanding enables more accurate and context-aware code completion.

 This semantic analysis implementation was inspired by the Microsoft Code Analysis (“Roslyn”) API.
 We’ll delve deeper into this API in the following section.